 Key Takeaways

-The first app store appeared on a NeXT machine in 1988, a decade before the concept entered mainstream product thinking.
+The first app store appeared on a NeXT machine in 1988, built on OOP libraries that prefigured how all modern apps are constructed.

 Hacker News Comment Review